Revisiting the Dark Matter Interpretation of Excess Rates in Semiconductors: Combined analysis of semiconductor excesses

 We simultaneously fit the digitized SuperCDMS CPD and EDELWEISS-Surf data to the following model: a flat background $D_i$ for each detector (1 parameter each), a model for noise triggers leaking above threshold $f(E_r)$ (consisting of a 2-parameter exponential for SuperCDMS CPD and a 0-parameter model for EDELWEISS-Surf taken directly from Ref.~\cite{EdelweissWIMP} and scaled by signal efficiency to compare with data), and a power law component in recoil energy for the excess (with independent normalization for each detector and a common power law index for both, 3 parameters total):

 where $i = {\rm Si}, \ {\rm Ge}$.
 We write the normalization of the excess in the suggestive form $(C \kappa^2)$ because the DM model we present in Sec.~\ref{sec:DM} will contain an overall normalization of the DM-nucleon cross section proportional to $C$ and a detector-dependent factor $\kappa^2$ which will be $A^2$ or $Z^2$ for DM which couples to nucleons or protons, respectively (here $A$ is the mass number and $Z$ is the atomic number of the target).
 Under the assumption of a common origin between the two detectors, the common normalization $C$ cancels yielding only a detector-dependent ratio $\kappa_{\rm Ge}^2/\kappa_{\rm Si}^2$.
 This joint fit provides a best fit power law index of $\alpha = 3.43^{+0.11}_{-0.06}$ and a Ge-to-Si normalization ratio of $\kappa^2_{\rm Ge}/\kappa^2_{\rm Si} = 7.2 ^{+0.7}_{-0.6}$.
 The results of this fit are shown in Fig.~\ref{fig:excesses} and presented in Table~\ref{tab:fitparams}.\footnote{A similar analysis was recently performed on excess rates in sapphire~\cite{Heikinheimo:2021syx}, which focused instead on the potential creation of defects through an exotic power-law nuclear scattering channel.} We also perform individual fits to each detector spectrum, by allowing a power law index $\alpha_i$ which differs for each dataset.
+Notably, the fits when including the EDELWEISS-Surf data are worse, which would be significantly improved by adding additional fit parameters to capture the systematic uncertainties present in the high-side tail of the noise-induced trigger model for that data.